top of page

 Narrated by Anas R.A, The Messenger of Allah ﷺ said “The best medicines you may treat yourself with are cupping and sea incense.”
 (Sahih Al Bukhari, 69, 7:599).

-There is no doubt that Hijama wet cupping is best performed on a person who has not eaten for several hours and it is common advice given to patients, that before they attend their cupping session, they should fast for at least 3 to 4 hours beforehand.
+There is no doubt that Hijama cupping therapy is best performed on a person who has not eaten for several hours and it is common advice given to patients, that before they attend their cupping session, they should fast for at least 3 to 4 hours beforehand.
 Many people know this, especially as there are hadith which relate specifically to cupping being performed on an empty stomach.
 It is said to be beneficial in many ways, the following hadith demonstrates this:

 Ibn Umar reported that the Messenger ﷺ of Allah said, “Hijama on an empty stomach is best.
 It increases the intellect and improves the memory.
 It improves the memory of the one memorising.”
 (Sahih Sunan Ibn Majah, 3488).